 It is one of the best preserved pre-motorised cities in Europe and is famous for crisscrossing canals and meandering cobblestone streets, its distinct architecture and overall appeal and flair.

 The city covers 138 square kilometres and caters to tourists.
-To help you plan your time in Bruges, this Bruges neighbourhood guide will explore the best places to stay based on what you want to do.
+To help you plan your time in Bruges, this Bruges neighborhood guide will explore the best places to stay based on what you want to do.

 Starting with the city centre.
 The heart and soul of Bruges, the city centre is a compact and easily walkable district.
 It is comprised of two main squares and is packed with excellent attractions, historic landmarks, delightful shops and charismatic pubs.
-This is the best neighbourhood in Bruges to stay in if you’re interested in sightseeing, exploring, eating and drinking.
+This is the best neighborhood in Bruges to stay in if you’re interested in sightseeing, exploring, eating and drinking.

 Head northwest from here to Ezelstraat.
 This quarter is one of the hippest places in the city.
 It is known for its trendy shops, cosy cafes, and it is our number one choice pick for where to stay in Bruges for a day or two because there are so many budget accommodation options.